 Although it is a preventable problem, many homeowners, especially those living in warmer climates, are susceptible to frozen water pipes.
 Homes in warmer regions may not have water lines that are adequately insulated, meaning they’re more likely to freeze and burst during cold snaps.
 No matter where you live, it’s essential to take steps to prevent your pipes from freezing.

 - Let your faucets drip.
 This can relieve pressure in the pipes.
 Even if the pipe freezes, this may prevent it from bursting.

 - Insulate attics, crawl spaces, garages and basements.
 Using insulation to maintain heat in your home can save you money and help prevent frozen pipes.

 - Keep the heat on at a steady temperature, even if you go out of town.
 Do not turn the heat down when you go to sleep.
 It’s more common for pipes to freeze and burst overnight due to drops in temperature.
-Keeping the heat up may result in costly but it’s much cheaper than repairing your home due to water damage.
+Keeping the heat up may result in costly utility bills but it’s much cheaper than repairing your home due to water damage.

 - Seal all cracks, holes and openings around the house.
 If cold air gets inside, your pipes may freeze.
 Look for cracks and leaks near pipes, vents and wiring.
 Seal the leaks with caulk.

 - Drain water from swimming pools, hoses and sprinkler systems.
 Close inside supply valves to outside hoses and keep outside valves open to relieve pipe pressure.

 - Insulate water pipes, especially those that are exposed.
 Pipes can be wrapped in heat tape or pipe sleeves to prevent freezing.

 - Keep the garage door closed.
 Pipes located in the garage may freeze if the garage door is left open.